* Warning!

 - And any comment or un-solicited advice from people that assume my career goals are up for discussion.
 I do realize for the most part, people are looking out for me and have good intentions but they need to evaluate their own lives, because after-all they are just projecting.

-- As Walter Bagehot said;“The great pleasure in life is doing what people say you cannot do.”
+Walter Bagehot said;“The great pleasure in life is doing what people say

 - Elbert Hubbard once said, “The greatest mistake you can make in life is to be continually fearing you will make one.”